Azure-Samples/azure-search-openai-demo/docs/deploy_features.md

     If you haven't deployed your app yet, then you should run the full `azd up` after configuring all optional features.

 4. You can view the resources such as the indexer and skillset in Azure Portal and monitor the status of the vectorization process.

-⚠️ This feature is not currently compatible with the [GPT vision integration](./gpt4v.md).

 ## Enabling authentication